 In California, the statute of limitations for wrongful death cases is two years.
 If you fail to file within that timeframe, it is very unlikely that you will be able to seek damages.

-This is why you should seek legal representation from a qualified wrongful death lawyer as soon as possible.
+This is why you should seek legal representation from a qualified death attorney as soon as possible.
 The two year limit usually starts at the date of the decedent’s death.

 Who Can Sue For Wrongful Death In California?